benhunter/AFC-continuity-week-one/README.md

 - Create a SpaceShip class with:
   - a fuel property as a float, defaulting to 100.0f
-  - a crewList property as an ArrayList containing CrewMember, defaulting to an empty list initialized as a new instance of a SpaceShip
+  - a crewList property as an ArrayList containing CrewMember, defaulting to an empty list
   - a travelFast method, which reduces fuel by 20 and each crew members moral by 10
   - a refuel method, which increases fuel by 50 and reduces each crew members moral by 5
   - a takeItEasy method, which reduces fuel by 5 and increases each crew members moral by 20